 Visiting the street markets in Cebu City

 I love to visit street markets whenever I travel.
 There is the vibrant life happening, the real people and simplicity.
 Markets in Asia such as Myanmar or Thailand, in the Middle East such as Iran or Turkey, were my favorite places to visit in the cities.
-Moreover, buying from local markets supports small producers and farmers from the region.
+Moreover, shopping locally while traveling supports small producers and farmers from the region.
 It’s a great way to help the economy, and you are sure to get the fresh products at the best prices.
-By supporting local businesses you help them to survive, feed their families and pay the bills.
+By supporting local businesses, you help them to survive, feed their families and pay the bills.
 The street markets in Cebu are lively, full of colors and kids running around and saying “Hi”.
 The live of authentic Philippines is just there on the dirty streets and smelly corners.

 The streets markets in Cebu which I present, are all in downtown area.
 Once you get to see the historical sites such as fort, St. Nino Basilica and Magellan’s cross, the markets are in a walking distance.
 Chock full of everything you can imagine and get the best prices in Cebu.
 You can see what people eat here, what kind of jobs they have, what types of entertainments and how polluted is the country.
 This can be a great visit of the authentic Philippines and discovering the culture or a big disappointment if you don’t like going off the beaten path.